mvolkmann/blog/src/swift/why-swift.md

 A closure is a kind of anonymous function that is described later.
-Parameter types typically are not needed in closures because they can be inferred based the types the caller passes.
+Parameter types typically are not needed in closures because they can be inferred based on the types the caller passes.

 ## Collections